CSEE provides student travel grants and presentation awards for each year’s annual conference.

 Conference presentation awards

 Each year, CSEE administers a Student Award Competition for the best talks and posters.
 Prizes of $500, $300 and $200 will be awarded for 1st, 2nd and 3rd of each presentation type.
 Entries will only be accepted until the end of early registration.
-Note that no abstract is required for student awards.
 To apply, just click the appropriate box during the registration process.

 Diversity and Excellence in Doctoral Research Award